ELEC70142-VLSI-Coursework/Lab_2/README.md

 <p align="center"> <img src="diagrams/import.jpg" width="800" height="500"> </p><BR>

-To successfully important the Verilog netlist from Lab 1, follow the steps below as show in the diagram above:
+To successfully important the Verilog netlist from Lab 1, follow the steps below as annotated in the diagram above:
-1. Use the browser button, select the netlist file **_lfsr4_soc.v_**.
+1. Locate and select the netlist file **_lfsr4_soc.v_**.
-2. Set **LAB_2** (or whatever name you call this folder) as the target library (project) to be stored.
+2. Set **LAB_2** (or similar) as the target library (project) to be stored.
 3. Add into the **reference library** list the technology file we are using.
 This contains information about the standard cells.
-4. Specify that you can to important this Verilog netlist as both **schematic and functional**.
-This allows for Layout vs Schematic verification later.
+4. Specify that you import this Verilog netlist as both **schematic and functional**.
+This allows Layout vs Schematic verification later.
 5. Now go to **_"Global Net Options"_** menu at the top to change the dialogue box contents.
-7. Remove the "!" characters in the power net names to "VDD" and "VSS".
+6. Delete the "!" characters in the power net names to "VDD" and "VSS".
-8. Click OK to important the Verilog netlist and generate a schematic diagram.
+7. Click OK to important the Verilog netlist and generate a schematic diagram.

-9. Use the "f" short-cut to fit the entire schematic in the newly opened window.
+8. Use the **_"f"_** short-cut to fit the entire schematic in the newly opened window.

-You should see the schematic circuit for the PnRed LFSR4 module from Lab 1 as below.
+You should see the schematic circuit for the placed-and-routed LFSR4 module from Lab 1 as below.

 <p align="center"> <img src="diagrams/schematic.jpg" width="1000" height="250"> </p><BR>

->You can zoom in and out of the schematic at the pointer location using scroll wheel of the mouse.
->You can also pan across the schematic by click and hold the scroll button and drag the mouse.
+>To navigate around the schematic, you can zoom in and out of the schematic at the pointer location using the scroll wheel.
+You can also pan across the schematic by click and hold the scroll button and drag the mouse.

 Zoom into the bottom right component on the schematic as indicated above.
 You will see the MSB D-FF of the LFSR *_sreg_reg[4]_*.
 All the connections are automatically wired except for VDD and VSS.
 This is because the Verilog netlist does not include these signals.